ConorRoberts1/computational_theory/README.md

 6. **Methods of Computing Square Roots** – [Wikipedia](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots): Historical context and implementation approaches for extracting binary digits of square roots.
 7. **Proof of Work Concept** – [Investopedia](https://www.investopedia.com/terms/p/proof-work.asp): Explanation of the consensus mechanism used in blockchain technology.
 8. **Turing Machines: A Modern Approach** – [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/entries/turing-machine/): Theoretical foundations of Turing machines and their significance in computability theory.
+9. **Python's `itertools.permutations`** – [Python Documentation](https://docs.python.org/3/library/itertools.html#itertools.permutations): Used to generate all possible arrangements of a list for bubble sort analysis.
+10. **Bubble Sort Algorithm** – [GeeksforGeeks](https://www.geeksforgeeks.org/bubble-sort/): Explanation of bubble sort algorithm and its performance characteristics.